Stuck for ideas when it comes to ab workouts? You’ve come to the right place.

-How to perform: Lie on the ground with your back flat on the floor, arms extended back behind your head and legs extended too.
+How to perform this ab exercise: Lie on the ground with your back flat on the floor, arms extended back behind your head and legs extended too.
 Keeping your lower back on the ground, squeeze your core to lift your legs up, keeping the legs straight.

 Raise your upper body at the same time with your arms extended so that your hands meet your toes, creating a V shape.

-Hold this position for a second or two, before returning to the starting position, body still straight and core still engaged, and repeat.
+Hold this position for a second or two, before returning to the starting position, keeping the body straight and core still engaged, and repeat.

 While most of the ab exercises on this list work your abs through the use of up and down movements, to really strengthen your core, you want to do twisting movements too so that no area of your core is left untouched.

-Enter the Russian twist: a movements performed sitting down and with or without weight, that is ideal for targeting your obliques.
+Enter the Russian twist: a movement performed sitting down and with or without weight, that is ideal for targeting your obliques.

-How to perform: Take a seat on the floor, bend your knees and have your feet flat too.
+How to perform this ab exercise: Take a seat on the floor, bend your knees and have your feet flat too.
 Lean back slightly and slowly twist your upper body and torso to the left and then to the right.

 To make the Russian twist harder, you can introduce a weight into the mix such as a dumbbell, kettlebell or medicine ball.
 If you do use a weight, again, make sure to twist your torso as far as possible, so that the oblique muscles on the opposite side to the weight have to work harder to twist you back around.